umts/wiki-scripts/_Readme.md

 Anything you place **above** that line will be preserved when the category pages are regenerated.
-Unused category pages are usually deleted, but will be preserved if there is any content above this line.
+Unused category pages are usually deleted, but will be preserved if there is any custom content above this line.